Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 By Taxi

-Taxis are another option for transportation to get around the city.
+Taxis are another transportation option for getting around the city.
 It’s especially easy and convenient for travelers looking to get to the airport since the drivers already know where to take you.

 There are official yellow-metered airport taxis available with a fixed base rate.
 These taxis are officially registered and have their own taxi stand directly outside the terminal.